mattiaspilroth/operational-resilience-security/papers/03_compliance_and_consequence/compliance_and_consequence_competing_priorities.md

 Each participant behaves rationally.
 The aggregate effect can nevertheless diverge from the stated objective of reducing operational risk.

+Regulatory developments such as NIS2 are accelerating this dynamic across European industry.
+Organizations facing compliance timelines are discovering that demonstrable progress and actual resilience are not the same objective.
+The patterns that follow are predictable.

 ## Patterns this produces

 When demonstrable compliance becomes the optimization target, certain patterns appear repeatedly.